FIVE MOST SURPRISING FINDS

 What Loyalty Has Purchased

-If sixty years of near-unanimous support for a single party had produced proportional returns, the argument for continuing the arrangement would be self-evident.
+If sixty years of near-unanimous support for a single party had produced proportional returns, the argument for continuing the arrangement would be obvious.
 The data says otherwise.

 In education, the picture is equally devastating.
-Black students in major cities governed almost exclusively by Democrats test at proficiency rates that constitute a humanitarian crisis:
+Black students in major cities governed almost entirely by Democrats test at proficiency rates that amount to a humanitarian crisis.

 These cities have had Democratic mayors, Democratic city councils, Democratic school boards, and Democratic superintendents for generations.
 The party that receives 90% of the Black vote runs the institutions responsible for educating Black children, and the results are catastrophic.

 This irony should not be dismissed.
-It should be studied, because it illustrates the fundamental dynamic at play: a party that does not need your vote to win will not sacrifice political capital to serve your interests.
-A party that might gain your vote has an incentive to earn it.
+It should be studied.
+It illustrates the fundamental dynamic at play.
+A party that does not need your vote to win will not sacrifice political capital to serve your interests.
+A party that might gain your vote has a reason to earn it.

 The Wealth Gap: Median Family Net Worth